The Basic PsychoMuscular Release Techniques

 Our BIO-Structural Analysis system helps you get FAR more targeted toward a specific evaluation and treatment program.

-But before you get to that analysis of WHERE to work, something more fundamental is at hand — both literally and figuratively.
+But before you get to the analysis of WHERE to work, something more fundamental is at hand — both literally & figuratively.

-That is understanding, in a very deep way, the nature of the unit causing the negative conditins in the first place.
+That is understanding, in a very deep way, the nature of the “unit” causing the negative conditions in the first place.

 - The Nature of C.E.M.&.N.T.
 (Chronic, Excess Muscle & Nerve Tension & Stress)